The Sunken Temple: Reception

 The Sunken Temple received the Ministry of Education's Geijutsu Sensho New Writer's Award.

-The English translation was not as well received.
+The English translation received mixed reviews.
 Publishers Weekly wrote that the prose was "well-written and evocative", but said that the ending felt rushed.
 Kirkus Reviews said it was "disappointing", writing that while it had an "evocative setting and premise", the themes were heavy-handed.
 In World Literature Today Marleigh Grayer Ryan wrote that readers may find the large number of characters and relationships difficult to keep track of.
 This could, however, be intentional.
 Rebecca L. Copeland wrote in a review for Japan Quarterly that the characters and relationships blur together as they do similar things.
 Even Yuko regularly confuses Harumitsu and Fujiki.
 However, like other reviewers Copeland was unimpressed by the novel.
 She wrote that the flap copy of the book said that it's a suspense novel, but readers can easily guess what will happen based on character tropes and imagery.
 She also wrote that Kizaki tends to overwrite, spoiling the book's eerie atmosphere.

 Kizaki refers to other works of Japanese literature throughout the novel.
 She regularly refers to the legend of Urashima Taro, suggesting that the men's return to the village to the titular character, while the women are like the Sea Princess in the same legend.
 Copeland also suggests that Kizaki's constant references to snakes when writing about the women refers to the noh play Dojoji, which also takes place at a Buddhist temple.